AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ### Create a project integrated with Frame.io

 Project managers and coordinators can create Workfront projects integrated with Frame.io.
-For more information on created an integrated projects, see [].

 When you create an integrated project, you can

 * You can add Frame.io enabled users, desinated by the Workfront administrator, to tasks in Workfront.
 A folder to represent the task is created automatically inside of Frame.io.
 Frame.io enabled users are notified by email when a task is assigned to them and they have work to begin.

-* Send instructions and materials from Workfront directly to the creative user in Frame.io using a one-way sync folder.
+* Send instructions and materials from Workfront directly to the creative user in Frame.io using a one-way sync project folder.
 Simply drop the documents into the **Share with Frame.io** folder.

 * Track the progress of work as creatives mark tasks complete directly inside of Frame.io.

+For more information on created an integrated projects, see [].

 ## Content creation and collaboration in Frame.io